GEAR REVIEW: AIRE Inflatable Boats

 The Amazing AIRE Warranty

 AIRE carries the industry's only ten-year, no-fault warranty.
-What this means to you is that no matter what the cause, your boat is covered for the first ten years of its life.
+What this means to you is that nosuperleopard1 matter what the cause, your boat is covered for the first ten years of its life.
 Where some companies reserve the right to "evaluate" the cause of damage and exempt certain repairs, AIRE covers it all.
 Your boat flies off the trailer and is smacked by a semi?
 No problem.
 Your boat is mauled by a bear?
 You're covered.
 Fabric is weather-checked and brittle?
 They'll take care of it.
 And, unlike other warranties, this one covers the boat, not the owner.
 That means that no matter how many times the boat has changed hands, it's covered for the first ten years.
 The boat in this photo, a Super Leopard, had severely weather-checked fabric, and two years left on the warranty.
 AIRE replaced both tubes at no cost to the owner.

 Is Your Boat Covered?